Editor: Ian Czekala

 Atoms and molecules can emit and absorb radiation at distinct wavelengths, causing the appearance of spectral lines.
 When acquiring a spectrum of an astronomical object, astronomers rely upon spectral lines to determine a myriad of physical properties, such as composition, temperature, ionization state, velocity, redshift and more.
 In this section, we will cover the basics of how these characteristics can be determined from spectral lines, with more subsections to be added with time.

-For a more thorough introduction to the quantum mechanical treatment of how and why spectral lines are formed, look for an upcoming glossary edited by Tanmoy Laskar, or see Griffiths Quantum Mechanics referenced at the end of this post.
+For a more thorough introduction to the quantum mechanical treatment of how and why spectral lines are formed, look for an upcoming guide edited by Tanmoy Laskar, or see Griffiths Quantum Mechanics referenced at the end of this post.
 This section will mostly be phenomenological.

 Atomic transitions of hydrogen